 Even though Bradham Brothers president Pete Bradham knew he would eventually need a new, more robust customer relationship management (CRM) system, he wasn’t ready for the move.
 Yet.

-The company’s comfort level with dESCO/ESC, which they had used for 25 years, was a factor.
+The company’s comfort level with dESCO/ESC, the management system they had used for 25 years, was a factor.
 ServiceTitan’s cost was another.
 But he was intrigued by what he saw from that first demo.

 “I didn't necessarily know that I was going to ServiceTitan, but I knew that the ESC was eventually going to be basically abandoned,” he said.
 “ESC had decided that their new FieldEdge was the way to go, and I totally understand it.